yousef-awad/copilot-more/README.md

 - Contantly hit 429 (rate limit) can get your account banned.
 - It seems you can hit 429 quicker with the Sonnet 3.7 models (probably smaller quotas).
+- For RooCode users, highly advise to set **Rate limit** to at least 5s in Advanced Settings

 # copilot-more